zdravkov/kendo-docs/aspnet-mvc/helpers/grid/how-to/utc-time-on-both-server-and-client.md

 ---
-title: using utc time on both client and server sides.
+title: Using UTC time on both client and server sides.
 description: Using UTC time on both client and server sides.
 ---